 These strategies are essential in markets where supply is low, and competition is high.
 Investors without a disciplined, data-driven focus are at a severe disadvantage.
-Which is why PropertyRadar’s property data and owner information platform is so popular with investors.
+This is why PropertyRadar’s property data and owner information platform is so popular with investors.

-In this article we aim to uncover the ways successful investors persistently pursue distressed opportunities and consistently close profitable deals.
+In this article, we aim to uncover the ways successful investors persistently pursue distressed opportunities and consistently close profitable deals.
 Specifically:

 - What Defines A Distressed Property?

 - The 4 Cues to Identify Properties in Distress

 - The Advantages vs. Disadvantages of Buying Distressed Properties